Road to Ruin

 Track highlights: 1.
 "I Just Want to Have Something to Do" - 2.
 "I Wanted Everything" - 3.
 "Don't Come Close" - 4.
 "I Don't Want You" - 6.
 "I'm Against It" - 7.
 "I Wanna Be Sedated" (5 / 5) - 10.
 "She's the One" (4 / 5) - 12.
 "It's a Long Way Back"

 4th studio album by Ramones follows the demand for a quick follow-up by succeeding Rocket to Russia by only 10 months.
 Despite the well-produced '77-album, Tommy Ramone (aka Thomas Erdelyi) left the band in the aftermath of Rocket to Russia to dedicate his work as a studio producer, which he also should continue to take part as concerning the band - this time together with Ed Stasium.
-Instead of Tommy on drums the new family member is now Marky Ramone (aka Marc Bell).
+As replacement of Tommy, new family member and drummer is now Marky Ramone (aka Marc Bell).

 [ allmusic.com 4,5 / 5, Rolling Stone not rated but less enthusiastic ]